 Ascot Racecourse has appointed two of the nation’s most respected chefs to help deliver its fine dining offer for 2016.
-Raymond Blanc (Le Manoir) and Phil Howard (The Square) will host the Panoramic Restaurant and On5 respectively, providing a memorable fine dining experience for racegoers.
+Raymond Blanc and Phil Howard (The Square) will host the Panoramic Restaurant and On5 respectively, providing a memorable fine dining experience for racegoers.

 Diners at the Panoramic Restaurant will be served a stunning five course lunch followed by afternoon tea.
 Each course will be paired with Champagnes by Royal Ascot’s Official Champagne partner, Champagne Bollinger.
 I had a chance to sample this and was very impressed!

 Once seated our meal started with Raymond Blac’s confit salmon, cucumber ribbons and cauliflower and horseradish creme fraiche.
 This was a beautifully light dish which wasn’t light on flavour, as the creme fraiche really complimented the salmon.
 Raymond Blanc himself was also kind enough to come to each table asking us all what we thought of his dish!

 The main course was introduced by Gemma Amor, Ascot’s executive chef and consisted of delicate spring lamb, artichoke, smoked ricotta, sweet flavoured grelot onions and lamb jus.
 Although there were a few elements to this dish, they all came together and complimented each other beautifully.

 After a spot of betting and exploring the grounds, including a trip to the parade ring, we headed back to the Panoramic Restaurant for a afternoon tea.
 This was thankfully served buffet style so diners could pick and choose what they wanted to try, a welcome relief after a large lunch!
 I choose a savory prawn salad and a few petit fours including a rose macaroon and a coffee eclair.